BetterDiscord/docs/docs/plugins/publishing/guidelines.md

       - Using non-user APIs
       - Bypassing nitro features
       - Animated status
-      - Message logging
       - Automating Quest Completion.
 1. Plugins must not provide access to potentially sensitive information from other users of the platform which is not otherwise accessible.
     - This includes but is not limited to:
       - Hidden channels
       - Deleted messages
-      - Invisible/Offline status distinction
+      - Invisible or offline status distinction
 1. Plugins must not use remote libraries.
    - Necessary dependencies should be either bundled or a separate plugin.
 1. Plugins must not use closed source nor self-hosted binaries or libraries.
 1. Plugins must not be obfuscated, minified, include source maps, or be otherwise deceitful.
 1. Plugins must not bypass the addon approval system by implementing their own update system.

-# Self-Botting & What is it?
+# Self-Botting

 Self-botting is the action of user automated actions.
 This excludes actions that are invoked by a user action but this does include anything that spams Discord's API or Protobuf (cloud sync).